Accessibility Audit Services

 - Project Management Report – Having the defect information is only half the battle.
 Microassist can provide guidance in assessing remediation strategies and priorities across various platforms.
 Our project management report will take the information from previous reports and outline a plan of attack.
 You’ll get a fundamental understanding of the technical and design elements that need to be remediated, what provides the most immediate and broadest effects, and the level of effort required.
 All of this adds up to knowing how to proceed and allocate resources for your environment’s remediation.

 - Training Plan – We fully support equipping in-house teams with the knowledge needed to remediate and maintain accessible websites and applications.
-Microassist can bridge any knowledge gaps by creating custom training solutions based on the audit results.
+Microassist can bridge any knowledge gaps by creating custom training solutions based on the test results.

 If you’ve received a legal notice

-We recognize the seriousness of receiving a demand letter, lawsuit, Department of Justice decision, or other notification document.
+We recognize the seriousness of receiving a demand letter, lawsuit, Department of Justice decision, or other notification documents.
 We urge you to contact our highly responsive accessibility team today to see how our accessibility services can steer you in the right direction as quickly and thoroughly as possible.

 Scheduling a proactive audit